SimoneRighitto/Smart-Calculator/implementation/DiscoveryComputingEngines.md

 ## 2. Terminology

->This is a glossary section, where you define the important terms used in your specification.
-It is obviously critical to be clear, consistent and precise when writing a specification.
-Using the same terms throughout the document is therefore important.
+>This is a glossary section, we will fix some terms that are used in this specification

-**TERM_NAME**: definition
+**Computing engine**: the server side in the protocol.
+It is a machine that let a client execute commands

-**TERM_NAME**: definition
+**Smart calculator**: the client side in the protocol.
+It is a machine that need a computing engine to execute commands

 ## 3. Protocol Overview